 All applications are due by the 1st of the month in order to be considered.
 Applications are reviewed on a monthly basis, so even if an application is submitted before the 1st, it will not be reviewed until the deadline.
 Notifications of funding acceptances will be sent by the 15th of each month.
 Please indicate how your application fits within the MagLab's Diversity Mission.

-MagLab staff and scientists can apply for a recruitment travel grant once per year.
-If you will be conducting STEM Diversity Recruitment travel, please complete this form.
-Examples could include: attending a minority serving STEM conference, speaking at a minority serving institution, speaking to a minority serving organization.
+MagLab staff and scientists can apply for funding to broaden participation.
+Examples could include: attending a minority serving STEM conference or workshop, speaking at a minority serving institution or organization, paying for exhibiting costs at a conference or workshop for underrepresented minorities, or hosting visitors at the MagLab that would broaden participation in our user program.
 Please keep your request under $2000.
-This funding is meant to supplement other travel funds.
-Funding is limited.
+This funding is meant to supplement other funds and funding is limited.

 Professional Development Travel Funding